abdelfattah-lab/nasflat_latency/README.md

 This repository contains the necessary resources and instructions to reproduce the results presented in our paper "On Latency Predictors for Neural Architecture Search."
 Our work introduces a comprehensive suite of latency prediction tasks and a novel latency predictor, NASFLAT, that significantly outperforms existing methods in hardware-aware NAS.

-## Abstract

-We address the challenge of co-optimizing accuracy and latency in neural network deployment, crucial for hardware-aware neural architecture search (NAS).
-Our work introduces a suite of latency prediction tasks and a latency predictor that incorporates advanced techniques in predictor architecture, NN sample selection, hardware device representation, and operation encoding schemes.
-The predictor, NASFLAT, demonstrates superior performance in latency prediction, facilitating a more efficient NAS process.

 ## Environment Setup

 - Ensure the `env_setup.py` script is executed correctly for environment setup.
 Modify the script paths as necessary for your system.